Sphereserver/Source-X/README.md

 These are meant to be applied to new code and, if there's some old code not following them, it would be nice to update it.
 * Pointer variables should have as first prefix "p".
 * Unsigned variables should have as first (or second to "p") prefix "u".
-* Boolean variables should have the prefix "f".
+* Boolean variables should have the prefix "f" (it stands for flag).
 * Classes need to have the first letter uppercase and the prefix "C".
 * Internal (mostly private) variables of a class or struct need to have the prefix "\_".
 This is a new convention, the old one used the "m\_" prefix.
 * After the prefix, the descriptive name should begin with an upper letter.
 <br>
-**Variables meant to hold numerical values:**
+** Variables meant to hold numerical values: **
-* For char, short, int, long, llong, use the prefix: "i".
+* For char, short, int, long, llong, use the prefix: "i" (stands for integer).
 * For byte, word and dword use respectively the prefixes: "b", "w", "dw".
 Do not add the unsigned prefix.
-* For float and double, use the prefix: "r".
+* For float and double, use the prefix: "r" (stands for real number).
 <br>
-**Variables meant to hold characters (also strings):**
+** Variables meant to hold characters (also strings): **
 * For char, wchar, tchar use respectively the prefixes "c", "wc", "tc".
-* "lpstr", "lpcstr", "lpwstr", "lpcwstr", "lptstr", "lpctstr" data types are preferred aliases when handling strings.
+* When handling strings, "lpstr", "lpcstr", "lpwstr", "lpcwstr", "lptstr", "lpctstr" data types are preferred aliases.<br>
+  You'll find a lot of "psz" prefixes for strings: the reason is that in the past Sphere coders wanted to be consistent with Microsoft's Hungarian Notation.<br>
+  The correct and up to date notation is "pc" for lpstr/lpcstr (which are respectively char* and const char*), "pwc" (wchar* and const wchar*), "ptc" for lptstr/lpctstr (tchar* and const tchar*).<br>
+  Use the "s" or "ps" (if pointer) when using CString or std::string.
+Always prefer CString over std::string, unless in your case there are obvious advantages for using the latter.
 <br>
 Examples:
 * Class or Struct: "CChar".
-* Class internal variable, integer: "_iAmount".
+* Class internal variable, signed integer: "_iAmount".
 * Tchar pointer: "ptcName".
 * Dword: "dwUID".